afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 parseWhileWith :: (Word8 -> a) -> (a -> Bool) -> Parse [a]
 parseWhileWith f p = fmap f <$> parseWhile (p . f)
 ```

+`parseWhile` should be relatively easy to understand: It applies a
+predicate to the peeked byte, using double fmap's once more.
+This
+results in a `Parse`, which is chained with `==>` to a `Parse` factory
+that continues parsing if the predicate was true, and returns an
+`identity` that returns an empty list otherwise.
+The only trick is
+using the cons operator `:` with the parsed byte to create a function
+to be fmap'ed to a further `parseWhile`. `parseWhileWith` is a
+variation on `parseWhile` that takes another function `f` in addition
+to the predicate.
+This function is used to turn the peeked byte into
+another preferred type before applying the predicate, and is also
+mapped on the final result.
+The double fmap'ing is necessary this time
+around too, because the result of `parseWhile` is a list, and we can
+apply `f` to all elements of a list with fmap.

 Using `parseWhileWith`, we can read an integer from the `ByteString`
 by collecting digits from it: